 Located just outside Oroville in the Okanogan Highlands, the 900-acre Eden Valley Ranch is a working cattle ranch raising natural, grass-fed cattle.
 Here, guests can bring their own horses for trail rides, take to the trails for hikes, and enjoy biking and wildlife watching.
 In winter, go cross-country skiing and snowshoeing.
 Bonus: the stargazing from this Washington guest ranch is dazzling.

-Accommodations: The property is open year-round and has 10 one-bedroom cottages with spectacular views.
-The cottages are cozy, fully furnished, and pet- and family-friendly.
+Accommodations: The property is open year-round and has 10 one-bedroom cabins with spectacular views.

 About the Author